 The Attitudes of Urban Residents on Encountering Animals in Cities

-Urban environments are not just concrete jungles devoid of wildlife; they are their own ecosystems where humans and animals coexist.
+Urban environments are not just concrete jungles devoid of wildlife; they are their own ecosystems where humans and coexist.
 A recent study published in the Journal of Urban Ecology sheds light on how city residents perceive the presence of various animals in their immediate surroundings.
 T

 he study provides valuable insights into urban residents ‘ attitudes towards wildlife and their preferred locations for encountering these creatures, conducted by researchers from the Technical University of Munich, the University of Jena, and the Vienna University of Technology.